| Crates.io | rln |

 // mapped to a field element by hashing-to-field its content

-// We generate rln_identifier from a date seed and we ensure is
+// We generate rln_identifier from an application identifier and

 // We generate a external nullifier